mikaelvivier/Projet-Ahctag-/README.md

 # --- Others ---

-- unit tests are availables on API fight and API authenticator
+- unit tests are available on API fight and API authenticator
 - Get methods are also available.
 For exemple on API Monster, you can Get all the monsters or filter with a Get monsters by Type.